hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 exit nano with `Control O` `Control X`.

-At this point, the USB3 disks should already be auto-mounted and you may see links to them on the desktop.
-That's OK, we'll change all that later to suit the NAS needs.

 ### Set the Router so this Pi has a Reserved fixed (permanent) DHCP IP Address Lease
 In this outline the LAN IP Address range is 10.0.0.0/255.255.255.0 with the Pi 5 knowing itself of course on 127.0.0.1,
 and the Router's IP Address lease for the Pi could be something like 10.0.0.18.